4 Skills For Keeping Your Job

 Reality shows.
 A genre that crept up on all of us a little over a decade ago and has now infiltrated nearly every other show that is offered to us.
 A key aspect to most reality shows is that someone is going to be “voted off the island”.
 This painful process of elimination is drawn out over minutes, hours, days, and weeks as a group of peers fastidiously goes down another person’s strengths and weaknesses, what type of threat they could be in the future to their success, as well as what they bring to the table and vote off (in most cases) the weakest person.

 Now, change gears with me and bring this process to a reality show I call “Corporate Life”.
 You will find that at its most basic level the same decision process is made.
 It’s time for a company to downsize.
 The company may have been negatively impacted by the economy, a large customer may have pulled out, or their products and services are quickly becoming irrelevant in the marketplace.
+Projects are being cut and project resources are stretched.
 It’s time to vote the next group of people off the island.

 The voting off process goes something like this.
 There’s a lot of whispering and pontification within a select group of peers (managers and executives) about who needs to get voted off the island.
 They will spend days and weeks behind closed doors going down the list of names, salaries, skills, reasons to go, reasons to stay and other criteria that will help them make their decision.
 Once the final list is made, plans are put in place for the ceremonial ritual of dragging everyone into a large conference room and then picking them off one-by-one.